 Translational Research Project Grant

-Dr Georgina Ellison-Hughes, King’s College London
+Prof Georgina Ellison-Hughes, King’s College London

-Summary: The build-up of ‘zombie’ cells, in our bodies promotes ageing and age-related conditions including cardiovascular disease.
+The build-up of ‘zombie’ cells, in our bodies promotes ageing and age-related conditions including cardiovascular disease.
 This project will investigate whether a new group of drugs, called ‘senolytics’, can eliminate zombie cells and/or stop the harmful chemicals they produce, so improving the survival and growth of heart muscle cells and their ability to repair the heart.

 Ageing is the greatest risk factor for many life-threatening disorders, including cardiovascular disease and cancer.
 ‘Senescence’ is the term given to the biological ageing process which involves the build-up of senescent cells, called ‘zombie’ cells, which refuse to die.
 Zombie cells release chemicals that can be harmful to nearby cells, eventually making them become zombie cells too.
 The build-up of zombie cells in our bodies promotes ageing and age-related conditions including cardiovascular disease.